pmkastu25/Strivers_DSA_Sheet_Practice/README.md

 - Left Rotate Array by one

-- Left Rotate Array by k
+- Left Rotate Array by k places

+- Move Zeros to End

 - Union of Two Sorted Arrays

 - Find missing number

 - Count Maximum Consecutive One's in the array

+- Find the number that appears once, and other numbers twice.